edsu/diary/README.md

 ---

+## 8/18/2023

+Dear diary,
+Oh, the day has produced quite a peculiar series of events!
+The *barne* had a peculiar *Trent*-*minded* atmosphere as a band of teenage musicians were bouncing their tunes off its aged wooden walls. *Nips* of childhood stories, smugglers, and *brigantines*, all aided their rebellious rhythm.
+My dear horse, *Forelock*, usually calm and steady, became strangely *jumpy*, perhaps due to the strong vibrations.
+I imagine it re*minded* him somehow of his previous home in the bustling *municipalities*, a far cry from our serene farm setting.
+I received a *bulletin* about a meeting in the town hall, mostly about recent developments and the proposal of a certain councillor *Torquatus*, a man as hard and shiny as the *varnish* that coated the antique furniture in my drawing room.
+During my walk down the hill, my mind meandered through the *stum* fields.
+Each leafless vine qualified the cold season’s harshness.
+Later, I suddenly found myself in a patch of *whin* bushes, their yellow faces standing defiant against the harsh winter.
+It seemed almost as if they were about to *erupt* into a *theban* play on their own. *Alle* in all, quite an eventful day.

 ## 8/17/2023

 Despite the passage of time, my *gleyd* heart still *kenned* the easiness which *favoureth* childhood, an era steeped in carefree innocence and raucous laughter. *Eager*ly *pursuing* nostalgia, I find myself back at the *nineties*, my memory overflowing with familiarity and fondness.
 Oh, how I miss the *celebration* of youth, when life was *sufficiency* rife with simple joys and the worries of the world had not yet found my shoulders.
 Wochenenden were spent in the company of family, exchanging *salutations* under *arches* at *Ramesey* park.
 I recall how *aften*, after the feasting and frolicking, we would conclude our day with a rousing round of *Sheepshead*, laughter a *plain* and abundant companion.
 Out of *necessitie*, reminiscence has become my port in troubled waters, providing me with a *glib* refuge from the complexities of adulthood.
 And so, in the *seiten* of my personal diary, I immortalize these *alle* of my past – a testament to the beautiful simplicity of bygone days.